-- 1. To salvage some brevity I have not listed references for these kinds of assertions.
-Many of the references are well-known to you and already in your paper.
-Most data since 2014 reiterates the tendency of earlier quoted data.
-Footnote 4 (below) is a noteworthy exception. - Throughout this response I have used sources such as: NHS Digital, Office for National Statistics, Social Care Information Centre, British Medical Association and the King's Fund.
-Also newspapers, The Guardian and The Daily Telegraph. - 2.
-Problems of staff recruitment, burnout, sickness, premature retirement, intra-organisational litigation, etc are very similar in Mental Health, Primary Care and Social Work. - 3.
-All examples in this essay are from frontline NHS practice: they are real, though disguised. - 4.
-Pereira-Gray DJ et al (2018).
+- 7. Pereira-Gray DJ et al (2018).
 'Continuity of care with doctors a matter of life and death?
 A systematic review of continuity of care and mortality', BMJ Open, 28 June.
 This is an important and thorough metanalysis published four years after the King's Fund report.
 It shows that continuity of care is crucial, not just for patient satisfaction and reduction of morbidity and hospital admissions, but also overall mortality.
-This study thus strengthens significantly my arguments against the 4Cs and Gigantism which are usually inimical to such continuity. - 5.
+This study thus strengthens significantly the arguments here against the 4Cs and Gigantism which are usually inimical to such continuity. - 8.
 This is exampled and exemplified in All is Therapy; All is Diagnosis.
 Unmapped and perishing latitudes of healthcare (2013).
-This is Article 44 on my Home Page.

-- 6. Our IT-dependent era has certainly changed our professional use of language.
-The kind of qualitative research and literacy imagination amongst doctors, and published by Tavistock Publications in the 1970s, say, has no contemporary equivalent I know of. - 7.
+This is Article 44 on the author's Home Page. - 9.
+Our IT-dependent era has certainly changed our professional use of language.
+The kind of qualitative research and literacy imagination amongst doctors, and published by Tavistock Publications in the 1970s, say, has no evident contemporary equivalent. - 10.
+Michael Balint was a psychoanalyst who made a long-term study, with GPs, of how expanding personal knowledge and understanding with patients greatly enhanced both therapeutic influence and practitioner morale.

 The equally rapid rise and decline of influence of the 'Balint Movement' in General Practice can tell us much about our healthcare predicaments.
-I explore this more fully in 'From Balint to Square-bashing.
-Fifty years of General Practice', British Journal of General Practice, 2016.
+This is explored more fully in 'From Balint to Square-bashing.
+Fifty years of General Practice', Zigmond, David British Journal of General Practice, 2016.
 66(648): 372-373.
-Also Article 66 on my Home Page. - 8.
-Pereira-Gray's type of research (see 4, above) could be very helpfully extended to how continuity of personal care may be related to other variables, eg the size of GP surgeries and hospitals etc, and whether the institutions are subject to short-term commissioned contracts etc. - I have written more fully about the following suggestions for several years, for newspapers, journals, planners and other professionals.
-Many of the writings can be found on my Home Page.
+Also Article 66 on the author's Home Page.

+11. Pereira-Gray's type of research (see 4, above) could be very helpfully extended to how continuity of personal care may be related to other variables, eg the size of GP surgeries and hospitals etc, and whether the institutions are subject to short-term commissioned contracts etc.

+- 12. The author has written more fully about these listed suggestions for several years; for newspapers, journals, planners and other professionals.
+Many of the writings can be found on his Home Page.
+See, for example, Letter 47: Plummeting morale of junior doctors: one branch of our blighted tree of Welfare. - Such appeals for protection of our ecological and environmental interests is clearly part of a longer, wider struggle over many decades.
+Our built environment, for example, confronts us with the same predicaments.
+A recent documentary film Citizen Jane: Battle for the City, Dir.
+Mat Trynauer.
+Altimeter Films, 2016 portrays this very clearly.

+Interested?
+Many articles exploring similar themes are available via David Zigmond's home page on www.marco-learningsystems.com

+David Zigmond would be pleased to receive your FEEDBACK